SvetlanaEden/svetlanaeden.github.io/_posts/2017-12-28-paintings_TheRiverOfTime.md

   - paintings
 ---

-Rock formation in Nevada Desert.
+Rock formation in Nevada.
 Oil on canvas.